terrycafe520/tuofu/writing/beforeTuofu.md

-## topic: is it more important to keep your old friends than it is
-         to make new friends?
+## topic: is it more important to keep your old friends than it is to make new friends?

-#### I agree that It is more important to keep your old friends than it is
-to make new friends.There are following
-  3 reasons surport my oppinion.
+#### I agree that It is more important to keep your old friends than it is to make new friends.There are following3 reasons surport my oppinion.

 *  First, how can the man become your old friends is the key point .
 The classmates in primary or college , we all have  a  good memory with them .
 We cared about each other,